Qumulo/docs/qumulo-alerts-guide/installing-configuring/installing-connecting-to-qumulo-cluster.md

 1. On the **Create Role** page:

-   a.
-Enter a name, for example `QumuloAlerts`.
+   1. Enter a name, for example `QumuloAlerts`.

-   b.
-Enter a description, for example `This account lets an administrator restrict the privileges of the QumuloAlerts user.`
+   1. Enter a description, for example `This account lets an administrator restrict the privileges of the QumuloAlerts user.`

 1. For **Privileges**, click all of the following: